danielrob/js-emoji-projects/README.md

 JS tutorials by emoji
 - 🎉 - [functional-javascript](https://github.com/jkup/functional-javascript) - A list of functional javascript resources
-- 🏰 - [itsy-bitsy-data-structures](https://github.com/jamiebuilds/itsy-bitsy-data-structures) - All the things you didn't know you wanted to know about data structures
+- 🏰 - [itsy-bitsy-data-structures](https://github.com/jamiebuilds/itsy-bitsy-data-structures) - All the things you didn't
+know you wanted to know about data structures
+- 🛠️⚡ - [js-stack-from-scratch](https://github.com/verekia/js-stack-from-scratch) - Step-by-step tutorial to build a modern JavaScript stack.
 - ⛄️ - [the-super-tiny-compiler](https://github.com/jamiebuilds/the-super-tiny-compiler) - Possibly the smallest compiler ever
-- 👨‍🏫 - [mike-north](https://github.com/mike-north) - Multiple tutorials by Mike North

 ### Contributing
 Know a great project with a chosen emoji?
 Please submit a PR!
 As a general rule 500+ stars to include, but useful & interesting projects get a pass.